Are you trying to connect your phone with your car radio and play music from the phone over to the car speakers?

 - The name of your Bluetooth adapter will show up under available devices.
 It should say CarPro, BOVEE, or whatever is the name of your adapter.

 - Enter 1234 or 0000 to pair the device.
 If none of these two codes work, check the user manual for the correct pin.

-- Once the pairing is complete the LED light on the Bluetooth adapter should turn into solid blue and stop flashing.
+- Once the pairing is complete, the LED light on the Bluetooth adapter should turn solid blue and stop flashing.

 - Go to your STEREO or COMAND and switch the input from RADIO to AUX or iPad.

 - Play music or audiobook from your phone to verify that the sound is coming out through the car's speaker.

 Note that once the car is turned off, the Bluetooth device will disconnect from your phone.
 When you restart the vehicle, your Bluetooth adapter will automatically reconnect with your phone.